Welcome to Leith: Reception

 On July 25, 2017, Welcome to Leith was nominated for an Emmy for Best Documentary by the News & Doc Emmy Awards.
 The film received largely positive reviews from critics.
-On Rotten Tomatoes, it holds a Certified Fresh 98% score based on 43 reviews, with an average rating of 7.7/10.
-The site's consensus states: "As disturbing as it is thought-provoking, Welcome to Leith offers an uncomfortable -- and essential -- glimpse into a part of society many Americans would much rather ignore."
-Metacritic reports a 78 out of 100 rating based on 16 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes, it holds a 98% score based on 43 reviews, with an average rating of 7.7/10.
+The site's consensus states: "As disturbing as it is thought-provoking, Welcome to Leith offers an uncomfortable — and essential — glimpse into a part of society many Americans would much rather ignore."
+Metacritic reports a 78 out of 100 rating based on 16 critics.

 Indiewire critic Eric Kohn gave the documentary an A− grade, described it as "a stunning portrait of First Amendment rights pushed to their extremes".